caseyamcl/toc/README.md

 [![Build Status](https://travis-ci.org/caseyamcl/toc.svg?branch=master)](https://travis-ci.org/caseyamcl/toc)

 This package provides a simple, framework-agnostic library to build a Table-of-Contents from HTML markup.
-It does so by parsing *H1...H6* tags.
-It can also automatically add appropriate *id* anchor attributes to header tags.
+It does so by evalutating your *H1...H6* tags.
+It can also automatically add appropriate *id* anchor attributes to header tags so that in-page links work.

 Features: